mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 ID=1 defines a function, then all code items with ID>1 have the function defined.
 But if you deactivate the code with ID=1, then active code items that depend on it will fail.

-= Why doesn't my action code execution on login/logout pages? = The plugin will not execute code on these pages because an error in your code could cause you to be unable to log into your site to fix the error.
+= Why doesn't my action code execute on login/logout pages? = The plugin will not execute code on these pages because an error in your code could cause you to be unable to log into your site to fix the error.
 However, as stated above, you can override this setting (do so at your own risk!)

+= When I save the code, I get a 403 Forbidden error = You are probably using WordFence plugin and you must <a href="http://cfdbplugin.com/?p=1478">add this plugin to the whitelist</a>.

 == Screenshots ==